binka-dev/Plugin-API-PHP/README.md

 # Plugin-API-PHP

-The PHP library for interacting with the Plugin API
+The official PHP library for interacting with the Plugin API.

+Full documentation for this library will be released soon.